 Vaping Doesn't Work Either

 Many people have switched from smoking to vaping.
-I'm sorry to tell you this but vaping is not safer than smoking.
+I'm sorry to tell you this, but vaping is not safer than smoking.
 If you are a personal trainer and your clients see you vaping, you will face the same discrimination as if you smoked.
-Don't believe me?
-Tell your clients you like to vape and watch how they look at you.
+If you don't believe me, I dare you to tell your clients you enjoy vaping and watch how they look at you.

 So, Can Personal Trainers Smoke?
 Yes Or No?

-People can do what they like so of course you can.
-But, if you don't want to be discriminated against and make less money, then I suggest you quit.
-If you are thinking about being a personal trainer and you smoke, instead of listening to some dumb gym manager who fills your head with ideas of how much money you can make, think about whether you are willing to do what it takes to be a successful.
+People can do what they like, so of course you can.
+But if you don't want to be discriminated against and make less money, I suggest you quit.
+If you are thinking about being a personal trainer and you smoke, instead of listening to some gym manager who fills your head with ideas of how much money you can make, think about whether you are willing to do what it takes to be successful.
 For smokers, the path to success will be much easier if you quit.
 I suggest you either quit now or make a really good effort to quit, before you start training people.

 Jonathan says